 Figure 5.
 Fourth metatarsal.

 Metatarsal is any of the five long bones of the foot (hind feet in quadrupeds), which collectively make up the metatarsus.
 They are analogous to the metacarpals of the hand.
 The metatarsals articulate at one end with the tarsals (ankle bones) and at the other with the phalanges (toe bones).

-Osteology of the metatarsals (Gray's
+Osteology of the metatarsals (Gray's Anatomy, 1918)